Niger entry requirements for Rwanda passport holders

 Frequently asked questions

-No. Niger does not offer visa on arrival for Rwandan passport holders.
+No. Niger does not offer visa-on-arrival for Rwandan citizens.
 You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources